mraditya01/Anomaly_detection_using_U-net_mask_reconstruction/README.md

 ```
 The options for `01_test.py` are the same as those for `00_train.py`.
 `01_test.py` calculates the anomaly scores for each wav file in the directory **dev_data/<Machine_Type>/test/**.
-The csv files for each Machine ID including the anomaly scores will be stored in the directory **result/**.
+The csv files for each Microphone_Number including the anomaly scores will be stored in the directory **result/**.
 If the mode is "development", the script also makes the csv files including the AUCs and pAUCs for each Machine ID.

 ### 6. Check results